-If you are taking an online or remote course, you will be required to use online proctoring through Honorlock for online testing.
+You will be required to use online proctoring through Honorlock for online testing in this course.
 Online proctoring is software used for student identify verification that monitors students using a webcam while they take an exam online.
 The software is used to assist in protecting the academic integrity of online exams.
 In order to complete an online exam using Honorlock, you will need a functioning webcam and microphone and to meet the minimum technical requirements including the use of the Google Chrome browser with the Honorlock Chrome Extension.
 You can visit the Online Proctoring page for more information.